-- 74. The promoter may entrust the verification of a project plan or project report to a verification organization in accordance with section 73 if the organization, the verifier designated by that organization to carry out the verification and the other members of the verification team - (1) have not acted for the promoter, in the 3 preceding years, as a consultant for the purpose of developing the project or calculating the GHG emission reductions attributable to the project; - (2) have not verified project reports covering more than two consecutive reporting periods for the project being verified.
+86. The promoter may entrust the verification of a project plan or project report to a verification organization in accordance with section 85 if the organization, the verifier designated by that organization to carry out the verification and the other members of the verification team

+(1) have not acted for the promoter, in the 3 preceding years, as a consultant for the purpose of developing the project, calculating GHG emission reductions, or determining the radiative effect outcome or the number of credits to be issued that are attributable to the project for the promoter;

+(2) if a promoter files requests for issuance on an annual basis, have not verified project reports covering more than six consecutive reporting periods for the project being verified.